What is child labor — and how are we addressing it?

 Life has taken a turn for Anne.
-She finished her first year back at school top of the class, and her grades have not dipped since.
-Most importantly, though, she is happy to be back in the classroom.
+She finished top of her class during her first year back at school.
+Most importantly, though, she’s happy to be back in the classroom, she says.

 “I get up at 5 in the morning with the joy of the day ahead,” she says.
 “When I see the work of the people who helped me, I tell myself that I would like to do the same for others.
 I am very lucky because I am loved.
 I want to continue doing well and make my grandmother proud.”

-Keeping children safe is just the tip of the iceberg, says Yunita Widiastuti, sustainability lead of the tropical palm business.
-She explains that the protection of a child’s rights starts with a healthy birth — and enables them to thrive into adulthood.
+Keeping children safe is just the tip of the iceberg, says Yunita Widiastuti, sustainability lead for Cargill’s tropical palm business.
+Protecting a child’s rights starts with a healthy birth — allowing them to thrive into adulthood, she explains.

-That’s why Cargill partnered with the United Nations Children’s Fund (UNICEF) and the Roundtable on Sustainable Palm Oil (RSPO) in 2019 to integrate child rights into core business operations and improve the livelihoods of employees and their families.
+That is why Cargill partnered with the United Nations Children’s Fund (UNICEF) and the Roundtable on Sustainable Palm Oil (RSPO) in 2019.
+We worked to integrate child rights into core business operations and improve the livelihoods of employees and their families.